numpy/numpy/doc/source/user/c-info.how-to-extend.rst

 find more information in the documentation for Python itself available online at `www.python.org <https://www.python.org>`_ .

 In addition to the Python C-API, there is a full and rich C-API for NumPy allowing sophisticated manipulations on a C-level.
 However, for most applications, only a few API calls will typically be used.
-If all you need to do is extract a pointer to memory along with some shape information to pass to another calculation routine, then you will use very different calls, then if you are trying to create a new array- like type or add a new data type for ndarrays.
+For example, if you need to just extract a pointer to memory along with some shape information to pass to another calculation routine, then you will use very different calls than if you are trying to create a new array-like type or add a new data type for ndarrays.
 This chapter documents the API calls and macros that are most commonly used.

 Required subroutine